APieceOfPie/APieceOfPIe/README.md

-### Welcome to my Github!
+<h1> Welcome to my Github! <h2>

-<h1> I'm currently a computer science major at Drexel University and I work on different project in my off time between classes.
+<p> I'm currently a computer science major at Drexel University and I work on different project in my off time between classes.
 In my github, you will find several repositories that contain some of those projects.
-Go have a look around! </h1>
+Go have a look around! </p>

 <!--
 **APieceOfPie/APieceOfPIe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.